ubucon-asia/2021/content/sessions/promote_ubuntu_localization_of_the_ethnic_groups_in_china/index.md

 ---
 title: >
-    Promote Ubuntu localization of the ethnic groups in China.
+    Promote Ubuntu localization of the ethnic minorities in China
 date: 2021-09-26T13:45:00+09:00
 end: 2021-09-26T14:15:00+09:00
 room: 2